-1.01 All staff and members have a duty to abide by the highest standards of probity in dealing with financial issues.
+All staff and mMembers have a duty to abide by the highest standards of probity in dealing with financial issues.
 This is facilitated by ensuring everyone is clear about the standards to which they are working and the controls that are in place to ensure that these standards are met.

-- 1.02 The key controls and control objectives for financial management standards are: - (a) their promotion throughout the authority; and - (b) a monitoring system to review compliance with financial standards, and regular comparisons of performance indicators and benchmark standards that are reported to the Executive and full council.
+- 1.02 The key controls and control objectives for financial management standards are: - (a) their promotion throughout the authority; and - (b) a monitoring system to review compliance with financial standards, and regular comparisons of performance indicators and benchmark standards that are reported to the Executive and Full Council.